 Bharti Airtel promoter entity sells shares for Rs 11,227 cr

-New Delhi: Indian Continent Investment Ltd, an entity promoted by billionaire Sunil Bharti Mittal & Family, on Friday divested nearly one per cent stake in telecom carrier Bharti Airtel for Rs 11,227 crore through open market transactions.
+New Delhi: Indian Continent Investment Ltd (ICIL), an entity promoted by billionaire Sunil Bharti Mittal & Family, on Friday divested nearly one per cent stake in telecom carrier Bharti Airtel for Rs 11,227 crore through open market transactions.

-Indian Continent Investment Ltd (ICIL) is one of the promoters of Gurugram-based Bharti Airtel.

 Details of the buyers of Bharti Airtel’s shares could not be ascertained on the exchange.